Opinion dynamics: Statistical physics and beyond: Preliminaries: Concepts and tools

-For multistate discrete opinion spaces (with non-ordered labels), distinguishing groups is not a problem; every label defines a group.
-Simply counting the number of distinct groups in a population (i.e., the number of different opinions supported by at least one individual) can mask differences in group sizes, and therefore does not provide a full picture.
-A way to measure fragmentation can be borrowed from political science \cite{laakso_effective_1979}, by adapting the concept of an effective number of parties to an effective number of opinions.
-If $p_1,\dots,p_n$ are the vote shares of $n$ political parties (with $p_i \geq 0$ and $\sum_{i=1}^n p_i = 1$), an \emph{effective number of parties} can be introduced as $1/(\sum_{i=1}^n p_i^2)$.
-This measure is the inverse Simpson index (also known as the Herfindahl-Hirschman index in economics).
+For multistate discrete opinion spaces (with non-ordered labels), distinguishing groups is easier since every label defines a group.
+Simply counting the number of distinct groups in a population (i.e., the number of different opinions supported by at least one individual) can mask differences in group sizes.
+A way to measure fragmentation, borrowed from political science \cite{laakso_effective_1979}, adapts the concept of an effective number of parties to an effective number of opinions.
+If $p_1,\dots,p_n$ are the vote shares of $n$ political parties (with $p_i \geq 0$ and $\sum_{i=1}^n p_i = 1$), we may define the effective number of parties or opinions as $1/(\sum_{i=1}^n p_i^2)$.
+This measure is the inverse Simpson index, also known as participation ratio in physics, and the Herfindahl-Hirschman index in economics.
 It is used as a measure of concentration, e.g., market share, species in an ecosystem, or ethnic groups in a residential area.
-Adapted to opinion dynamics, the measure represents consensuality, $\sum_{i=1}^n p_i^2$ is the probability that two randomly sampled individuals have the same opinion.
-The inverse, $1/(\sum_{i=1}^n p_i^2)$ is equal to $n$ only when the shares across individuals are all equal ($p_i=1/n$ for all $i$), and it goes to one when all agents hold one opinion ($p_{i_0}=1$ for one opinion $i_0$, and $p_i=0$ for all other $i$).
-This measure is similar to Shannon's information entropy, $-\sum_{i=1}^n p_i \log p_i$, which measures the expected self-information (or surprisal).
+Adapted to opinion dynamics, the inverse participation ratio $\sum_{i=1}^n p_i^2$ represents consensuality, i.e., the probability that two randomly sampled individuals have the same opinion.
+The effective number of opinions $1/(\sum_{i=1}^n p_i^2)$ is equal to $n$ only when the shares across individuals are all equal ($p_i=1/n$ for all $i$), and goes to one when all agents hold one opinion ($p_{i_0}=1$ for one opinion $i_0$, and $p_i=0$ for all other $i$).

+The effective number of opinions is closely related to Shannon's entropy, defined as $H = - \sum_{i=1}^n p_i \log p_i$, which quantifies the expected self-information.
 Empirically, entropy is more sensitive to lower frequency values than the Simpson index.
-In opinion dynamics, information entropy can represent fragmentation in a discrete multistate opinion distribution.
-Entropy has been used as a measure of global order in nonlinear multistate voter models \cite{ramirez_ordering_2024}.
+Entropy has been used as a measure of global order in nonlinear multistate voter models \cite{ramirez_ordering_2024}, and as an order parameter to characterize the transition between uni- and bimodal opinion distributions \cite{franco_shannon_2021}.